April 28, 2022

 One-click e-commerce

 VRP allows for a one-click payments experience that doesn’t require the user to possess a card and is still possible even where 3DS has been implemented on credit card transactions.
-In South Africa and Nigeria, 3DS implementations have made one-click shopping experiences very rare, and merchants often pay significant fees for card transactions.
-One-click checkouts for returning e-commerce customers that use bank accounts to pay, rather than cards, will lower costs for merchants, improve conversion rates and increase access to a one-click experience.
+In South Africa, 3DS implementations have made one-click shopping experiences more rare for traditional card payments.
+One-click checkouts for returning e-commerce customers that use bank accounts to pay, rather than cards, will lower costs for merchants, improve conversion rates and increase access to a truly one-click experience.

 On-demand services

-Many consumer on-demand services such as ride-sharing or food delivery require users to link a payment method (usually a card) as part of the account setup process.
-Cards can now be replaced with a linked bank account as the preferred payment method during onboarding.
+Many consumer on-demand services such as ride-sharing or food delivery require users to pre-authorise a payment method as part of the account setup process.